When: Mondays, October 18, 2021; November 8, 2021; November 29, 2021; and December 13, 2021; 12-3:15 ET

 Additional Rate for CEs: $30

-CEs: 12 CEs pending for LMFTs, LICSWs, LMHCs, and Lic.
+CEs: 12 CEs approved for LMFTs, LICSWs, and LMHCs; pending for Lic.
 Psychologists

 Target Audience: Marriage & Family Therapists, Social Workers, Mental Health Counselors, Psychologists